-Giant Puppets Save the World aims to build strong vibrant communities by creating enormous puppets that take many hands to create, operate, and participate in public festival arts, such at the Solstice Parade, Solar Fest, Afro-Latino Fest, and the Arts in Nature Festival in Seattle, Washington.
+Giant Puppets Save the World aims to build strong vibrant communities by creating enormous puppets that take many hands to create, operate, and participate in public festival arts, such at the Oregon Eclipse Festival, Sunday Streets in San Francisco, Oregon Country Fair, Seattle Solstice Parade, Solar Fest, Afro-Latino Fest, Arts in Nature Festival in Seattle, Washington, San Francisco Sunday Streets, and more!
 It is a demonstration that allows us to see that the only way to accomplish anything amazing on this planet is by working together collaboratively.

-The list of characters for the giant puppets in the Giant Puppets Save the World ensemble is extensive and begins with an enormous dog named Dogody, five flying Cedar Waxwing song birds with a fifteen foot wingspan, a gargantuan lime green snake, a series of large earth yoga balls and a dancing tree of life (to name a few).
+The list of characters for the giant puppets in the Giant Puppets Save the World ensemble is extensive and begins with an enormous dog named Dogody, five flying Cedar Waxwing song birds with a 8′ wingspan, a giant monarch caterpillar named Kafka, two monarch butterflies, a chrysalis, a warbler, a walking talking compost pile, a gargantuan lime green snake, a series of large earth yoga balls and a dancing tree of life (to name a few).

 Giant puppet makers and project directors include:

 Toni is trained in the style of Bread and Puppet giant puppetry arts, creating cheap political theater to build community with many participating hands, performing skits on issues relating to peace, health, sustainability, and the inherent dignity of all.
 After training with Bread and Puppet on the pristine hay-scented Bread and Puppet farm in Northern Vermont, she moved to the Pacific Northwest to work with the vibrant puppetry community beginning with the Seattle Solstice Parade.
 Now she resides in San Francisco where you can see her out and about playing with her giant flying phoenixes and enormous silk flags.
-Most recently, she directed the High Sierra Music Festival parade in 2016.
+Most recently, she directed the High Sierra Music Festival parade in 2016, 2017, and leads workshops on making giant puppets.

 In addition to being an artist and performer, Toni is a seasoned events director, fundraiser, strategic planner, project manager, creative director, and art educator.
 She has won national awards from PBS and has dedicated her efforts to organizations like Habitot Children’s Museum in Berkeley, the Lower Manhattan Cultural Council, United Hospice, Catholic Charities, JCCC The Bread and Puppet Theater Company, and the Fremont Arts Council.
 Toni is committed to creating sustainable community with art accessible to all.
 She firmly believes that giant puppets save the world.